fichub-cli-contrib/fichub-cli-metadata/README.md

 Options:
-  -i, --input TEXT          Input: Either an URL or path to a file --input-db TEXT           Use an existing sqlite db --update-db               Update existing db (--input-db required) --export-db               Export the existing db as json (--input-db
+  -i, --input TEXT          Input: Either an URL or path to a file --input-db TEXT           Use an existing sqlite db --update-db               Self-Update existing db (--input-db required) --export-db               Export the existing db as json (--input-db
                             required)
-  -o,  --out-dir TEXT       Path to the Output directory (default: Current
+  --migrate-db              Migrate to new db schema (--input-db required) -o, --out-dir TEXT        Path to the Output directory (default: Current
                             Directory)
+  --download-ebook TEXT     Download the ebook as well.
+Specify the format:
-  -d,  --debug              Show the log in the console for debugging --log / --no-log          Save the logfile for debugging  [default: no-
+                            epub (default), mobi, pdf or html --force                   Force update the metadata -d, --debug               Show the log in the console for debugging --log / --no-log          Save the logfile for debugging  [default: no-log] --version / --no-version  Display version & quit  [default: no-version] --help                    Show this message and exit.
-                            log]
-  --version / --no-version  Display version & quit  [default: no-version] --help                    Show this message and exit.
 ```